 A beginner for the first time skiing may want to know if their boots are too stiff.
 This is a good thing as a too stiff boot can cause discomfort and may lead to injury.
-In this post, you will find a number of ways to determine if the stiffness of your ski boots is causing you problems.
+In this post, you will find a number of ways to determine if the stiffness of your ski boots is causing you problems and how to tell if your ski boots are too stiff.

 Skiing not only requires a lot of energy and stamina, but you need to have the right equipment to take you from one point to another.
 The boots of your ski equipment are the one that is a key factor between a comfortable and a painful experience.